Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - Possibility to restore deep links/application state in response to app-specific events (`back`, `home` button pressed, etc.);

 ### Prerequisites
 Before deep-diving into deep linking feature analysis, make sure to get familiar with the Flutter new navigation system ([Navigator 2.0](https://flutter.dev/docs/release/breaking-changes/route-navigator-refactoring)) which is [used in the Metrics Web application](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/features/navigation/01_navigation_design.md).
-The understanding of the Navigator 2.0 approach is important for the understanding deep linking approaches.
+The understanding of the Navigator 2.0 approach is important for understanding deep linking approaches.

 ### Landscape
 > Look for existing solutions in the area.